-So you have added hosts and we have looked at some important tools — and now we are ready to start with the actual monitoring.
+So you have added hosts and looked at some important tools — and now we are ready to start with the actual monitoring.
 After all, the whole point of Checkmk is not to be permanently occupied with the configuration, but to provide support for IT operations.

 It is true that the views available by default, such as the Overview snapin, already show you very precisely how many and what problems currently exist.
-But to model a workflow, i.e. 'systematic work procedures' with the monitoring, we need a bit more information on:
+But to model a workflow, i.e. 'systematic work procedures' with the monitoring, you need a bit more information on:

 the acknowledgement of problems

 the sending of notifications in the event of problems